 matter means any application that may be made, or any question or matter that may be referred or submitted, to the Tribunal under this Act.

-[Section 24 inserted by No. 5 of 2008 s.
+[Section 24 inserted: No. 5 of 2008 s.
 20.]

 25A.
 Resolution of matter using Small Business Development Corporation Act 1983 s.
 15C or 15E, request for